TAREA has been realizing its objectives through the following initiatives/activities:

 • Renewable energy stakeholders networking

 TAREA has been bringing together renewable energy stakeholders through membership.
 The membership has been growing.
-The membership grew from 364 by December, 2012 to 832 by December, 2019.
+TAREA has two branches with offices in Mwanza and Arusha.
+TAREA has members from within and outside of Tanzania.

 • Trainings